datwinz/dotfiles/README.md

 Do ```aa-complain /usr/libexec/virt-aa-helper```, because for some reason that one doesn't have permission(?) to add profiles for VMs to the apparmor.d/libvirt folder.

 After resetting NVRAM the Mac OS and/or Opencore bootloader doesn't recognize Void linux.
 To fix this, burn [boot-repair-disk](https://sourceforge.net/p/boot-repair-cd/home/Home/) to a flash drive and run it.

+Intel video isn't recognized automatically.
+There is a grub patch which fixes it, but you have to recompile grub with the patch for that to work.
+There are also other solutions, more info on [this stackexchange page](https://unix.stackexchange.com/questions/193425/enabling-intel-iris-pro-syslinux-tails-system-macbook-pro-15-retina-late-2013)